About

-Publisher’s Weekly called Stacy Carlson’s novel, Among the Wonderful, “Intelligent, engrossing, and utterly unique.”
+Publisher’s Weekly called Stacy Carlson’s debut novel, Among the Wonderful, “Intelligent, engrossing, and utterly unique.”
 Her essays and fiction have appeared in Tin House, Post Road, Inkwell, Sparkle+Blink, and elsewhere.
-She is the recipient of fellowships from The Mesa Refuge, The Community of Writers at Squaw Valley, The Arctic Circle, Djerassi Resident Artists Program, and Signal Fire.
+She is the recipient of fellowships from The Mesa Refuge, The Community of Writers, The Arctic Circle, Djerassi Resident Artists Program, and Signal Fire.
 She received the Dana Portfolio Award and was a contributing author for the collection In Pieces: An Anthology of Fragmentary Writing.
-Stacy holds an MFA in Fiction from Sarah Lawrence College and a BA in English Literature with honors from Wesleyan University.
+Stacy holds an MFA in Fiction from Sarah Lawrence College.

 Stacy grew up in Seattle, lived for many years in Oakland, CA, and now calls Minneapolis home.
-In addition to her fiction practice, her daily life includes delivering wetlands-focused outdoor education and maintaining a robust writing and editing freelance practice.
+In addition to writing fiction, her daily life includes maintaining an editorial freelance practice and serving as education program manager for the Women’s Environmental Institute.

 Her background also includes work as a historical ecologist, fish cannery worker, hot springs caretaker, field crew on a bird refuge in SE Alaska, and hiking guide in Big Sur.
 She was only 23 miles away from Mt.
 St. Helens when it erupted in 1980, and she credits that experience as the reason she became a writer.